2004-priyanka/college-admission-agent/README.md

 - 🎯 **Personalized Course & College Recommendations**
 - 🔄 **Integration with Application Submission Platforms**
 - ✅ **AI-Based Eligibility and Document Validation**

+---
+## 📝 Conclusion

+The College Admission Agent simplifies the admission process by providing **instant, accurate answers** using AI and institutional documents.
+Built with **IBM Cloud Lite** and **IBM Granite LLM**, it offers a **no-cost, no-code solution** ideal for educational institutions.
+Its **scalable, document-based design** makes it adaptable for multiple colleges and programs.
+This project demonstrates how **AI can enhance accessibility, reduce manual work, and improve the student experience** in admissions — while automating repetitive tasks like data extraction and policy lookup.

+---
+## 🙌 Acknowledgements

+Developed with ❤️ by:
+**Priyanka Priyadarshani Pradhan**
+B.Tech CSE (Data Science), ITER, SOA University
+As part of **IBM Hackathon 2025**